Les Paul The Inventor

 Atlantic Records Chief Engineer Tom Dowd received the 2nd Ampex 8 Track for Atlantic Records.

-Click here to enjoy Tommy's story of meeting Les and the first major label studio to use the 8 track recorder -
+Click here to enjoy Tom Dowd's story of meeting Les and the first major label studio to use the 8 track recorder -